HisRoyalRedness/ComPortCapture/README.md

          wrap:        Wrap the line if it's longer than the console window.
          save:        Save the configuration as <name>.
          load:        Load the configuration from <name>.

+To run as a service, use this command:
+Note that logging must be enabled in the config file (logpath or binfile)

+       sc create "<service name>" binpath="<path to ComPortCapture.exe> <path to config file>"
 ```

 For example,